 - When the Phalaenopsis orchid is completely done blooming and all the flowers have faded, you can do the major pruning.
 Most orchids will go dormant in the fall, so plan on doing your pruning then.

 - Trim the stem that had the blooms on it off about an inch (2.5 cm.) away from the main stalk.
 Make the cut clean and even.
 If there are any places on the stalk that have turned yellow or brown, cut them back completely so that the plant will grow back healthier.

 - Remove the orchid from its pot.
 Prune away any dead or damaged roots.

 - Replant the orchid in a bigger pot each year so that it has more room to grow.

 If your orchid is fairly young, you want to encourage it to grow bigger roots and blooms.
-The best way to cut orchid plants when they are young is to trim the stalk all the way back to one inch (3 cm.) from the base of the plant.
-As it grows back, it will have stronger roots, bigger leaves and larger blooms.
+The best way to cut orchid plants when they are young is to trim the stalk all the way back to 1 inch (2.5 cm.) from the base of the plant.
+As it grows back, it will have stronger roots, bigger leaves, and larger blooms.

 If your orchid is a Dendrobium type, trimming is a little different.
 Trim the flowers off as they fade but leave the stem.
 Next year it will flower on the same stalk.
 Trim roots and re-pot as normal.